 To access the Admin UI of your configured Traffic Manager, use the public IP address or fully qualified DNS name with the dedicated administration port assigned to the instance when you created the cluster.
-To obtain these details, see "Connecting to the Admin UI" on page 96.
+To obtain these details, see Connecting to the Admin UI.